 Yes we can!

-Off the shelf technology can significantly reduce CO2 emissions already today.
+Off the shelf technology can significantly reduce CO2 emissions now.

-Ideas to make a green conversion in your company
+Ideas to make a green transition in your company

-In less than 4 years, we have shifted our energy consumption so that we no longer use fossil fuels in our production or for heating.
-Our conversion rests on three pillars:
+In less than 5 years, we have shifted our energy consumption so that we no longer use fossil fuels in our production or for heating.
+Our transition rests on three pillars:

-In the period from 2016 to 2020, we have invested in a series of green and more energy efficient solutions so that, at the end of 2020, we have:
+In the period from 2016 to 2021, we have invested in a series of green and energy efficient solutions so that we have:

 We replaced all light sources with LED lighting which cut our consumption of electricity for that year by 20 %.

 We purchased a fibre laser cutter which cost approx. 20 % more than a traditional CO2 laser cutter but consumes approx. 1/3 of the energy for the cutting process.

 We purchased a bending machine with a higher output, but lower energy consumption due to a more intelligent control system.

 We installed air curtain heaters above the sectional doors in the production areas.
 The heaters blow hot air over the door opening when the door is open.
 This curtain of hot air traps heat in the winter and also reduces draught in the production areas.